xristos3490/wishlist-button-interactive/README.md

 ### Description

-This plugin provides an example of a product wishlist button using the Interactivity API, designed to work seamlessly with WooCommerce.
+This plugin provides an example of a product wishlist button using the Interactivity API, designed to work with WooCommerce.

 ### Installation

 1. Upload the plugin files to the `/wp-content/plugins/wishlist-button-interactive` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen.

 ### Frequently Asked Questions